-Are Democrats Sidelining Their Pro-Choice Agenda?
+Should the Democratic Party Reject Pro-Life Candidates?

 During the 2016 election, the Democratic Party endorsed an end to a longstanding ban on federal funding for abortion—one aspect of a platform that NARAL Pro-Choice America praised as “the best ever for reproductive freedom.”
 After President Trump’s election, the Women’s March, which advocated for access to abortion, galvanized the party’s base.
-Now, however, the party is facing criticism from some pro-choice activists that it’s sidelining their agenda.
+Now, however, the party is facing criticism from some pro-choice activists who say it’s sidelining their agenda.

 Last week, Democratic Congressional Campaign Committee Chair Ben Ray Luján refused to rule out helping pro-life Democrats win election to the House, saying instead that there will be no “litmus test” on abortion in 2018.
 The comments provoked swift backlash: Ilyse Hogue, the president of NARAL, denounced the approach as “an ethically and politically bankrupt strategy.”
 Feminist writers accused the party of selling out women and making “a disastrous mistake.”